jqwidgets/jQWidgets/README.md

 * Ready to use, built-in Themes.
 * Unique and completely customizable architecture for JQuery widgets.
 * Integration tutorials for Bootstrap, RequireJS, BreezeJS, KnockoutJS.
-* AngularJS, jQuery Mobile, WordPress, Joomla and more.
+* jQuery Mobile, WordPress, Joomla and more.

 Works across devices and browsers
 ---------